• Skip to primary navigation

 shredded chicken breast on a plate with two forks placed on each side of the plate.

-It is economical: you save money especially if you buy in bulk and it's less expensive than buying shredded chicken.
+• It is economical: you save money, especially if you buy in bulk, which is less expensive than buying pre-cooked shredded chicken.
 Boiled chicken is handy and perfect for meal prep.
 It can be shredded, sliced, or cubed and stored in the fridge in an airtight container for later use during the week.
 Cooked meat will keep fresh in the freezer for up to 4 months.

 What you will need